country-regions/react-country-region-selector/README.md

 # React-Country-Region-Selector

 A feature you often need in forms is a connected country and region dropdown, where the region field gets automatically updated when the user selects a country.
-Coding this is easy of course, but it's a royal pain having to track down all the raw country-region data.
+Coding this is perfectly simple, but it's a royal pain having to track down all the raw country/region data.
 This script contains a pair of components to let you add this feature quickly and easily to your forms.
 It's the React version of [this script](https://github.com/benkeen/country-region-selector).

 It's pretty versatile: